pchinjr/praise-cage-rest-api-workshop/README.md

 </html>
 ```

+### 4b.
+Serve Your Static HTML

 Serve your static HTML with `npx live-server` in the console.
 Hit 'Y' to accept downloading, if it asks, first time only.
 Make note of the proxy URL Codespaces generates for you.
-It is available as an environment variable `echo $CODESPACE_NAME`
+It is available as an HTTPS link in your Codespaces terminal.

-### Create a Val.town HTTP Endpoint to Receive Form-Encoded Data and Respond with JSON
+### 4c.
+Create a Val.town HTTP Endpoint to Receive Form-Encoded Data and Respond with JSON

 Create a new HTTP Val in Val Town and add the following code: